gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 </BR></BR>

 > [!Tip]
-> Check the CDS Extractor in SE16 and make it is released as **C1** (**BTW, in the embedded analsyis, we need to release the Cube or Query CDSViews so that they can be inserted into the "Analysis for Office" or "PowerBI" as a dataSource**)
+> Check the CDS Extractor in SE16 and make sure it is released as **C1** (**BTW, in the embedded analsyis, we need to release the Cube or Query CDSViews so that they can be inserted into the "Analysis for Office" or "PowerBI" as a dataSource**)

 ![alt text](/Roadmap/images/CDS_EX1.png?raw=true)